So Douglas Brinkley, presidential historian, is on Fox comparing this Cheney shooting to a duel between Alexander Hamilton and Aaron Burr.

 No.

-Um when you're running with a group of hunters, the camaraderie is like you can't believe.
+When you're running with a group of hunters, the camaraderie is like you can't believe.

-And those those things happened.
+And those things happen.

 I mean, some people may get, you know, like, oh, a little mad.